MicroEJ/docs/VEEPortingGuide/architectureChangelog.rst

    options in ``Simulator`` > ``Kernel`` > ``Kernel UID``)
 -  Added object size in generated ``.heap`` dump files
 -  Optimized file accesses from the Application
--  Fixed crash in debug mode when paused on a breakpoint in MicroEJ SDK and hovering a Java variable with the mouse
+-  Fixed crash in debug mode when paused on a breakpoint in SDK and hovering a Java variable with the mouse
--  Fixed potential crash in debug mode when putting a breakpoint in MicroEJ SDK on a line of code declared in an inner class
+-  Fixed potential crash in debug mode when putting a breakpoint in the SDK on a line of code declared in an inner class
 -  Fixed potential crash in debug mode (`java.lang.NullPointerException`_) when a breakpoint set on a field access is hit